 In the other jurisdictions, namely the Commonwealth, NSW, and Western Australia, LGBT students do not have protection against discrimination by religious schools.
 Indeed, the exceptions contained in the NSW Anti-Discrimination Act 1977 go even further, allowing discrimination against lesbian, gay and transgender students by all private schools and colleges, even where those institutions are not religious.[xi]

-Thankfully, the WA Law Reform Commission has recommended, and the WA Government has agreed, to protect LGBT students in religious schools against discrimination with legislation expected in 2023.
-The Commonwealth Government has also referred the issue of religious exceptions and religious schools to the Australian Law Reform Commission for inquiry, reporting in April 2023.
-Which means NSW is the only jurisdiction where it is clear LGBT students are not protected, and which also has no process that would see this issue addressed.
+Thankfully, the WA Law Reform Commission has recommended, and the WA Government has agreed, to protect LGBT students in religious schools against discrimination (but – and admittedly this is getting repetitive – it is unclear when this will be introduced).
+The Commonwealth Government has also referred the issue of religious exceptions and religious schools to the Australian Law Reform Commission for inquiry.
+It was initially scheduled to report in April 2023, before being extended to 31 December 2023.
+It has not been handed to Attorney-General Mark Dreyfus, but he is yet to table the document.

 For more on this subject, see Back to School, Back to Discrimination for LGBT Students and Teachers.